How to Set Up a Built-in VPN on Your Android

 You'll need a VPN if you want to download an app that isn't available in your country, connect to a company network on the go, or simply keep safe on public Wi-Fi.
 Here's how to use your Android phone [built-in option] to connect to a VPN.

 As we all know, we have one of the easiest methods to connect to a standalone VPN application, but we have learned why we shouldn't trust this option.
 Contrary to this, there is an option to install a third-party app - OpenVPN Networks.

-Android doesn’t have built-in support for OpenVPN servers.
-You’ll need to install a third-party app if you’re using an OpenVPN network.
-The official OpenVPN app is compatible with Android 4.0 and higher and does not require rooting.
-You’ll need to root your device to connect to an OpenVPN network if you’re using an older version of Android.
+Android doesn't have built-in support for OpenVPN servers.
+Install a third-party app using an OpenVPN network compatible with Android 4.0 and higher and does not require rooting.
+You'll need to root your device to connect to an OpenVPN network if you're using an older version of Android.
 Figure 1 shows a typical interface of this application.

 Disclaimer - please NOTE that we do NOT endorse any third-party applications.
 This is for educational purposes and Efani will not be liable by any means.

 The built-in VPN on Android

 PPTP and L2TP VPNs are supported natively in Android.
 You can use these VPNs without installing any third-party software, but neither option is ideal.
 PPTP is often viewed as obsolete and insecure, while L2TP has its own set of security vulnerabilities (notably its use of pre-shared keys, which many VPN providers publish publicly).
 Instead, it would be optional to utilize OpenVPN or a separate/standalone application if you have the better option (at your discretion).
 Here's how to utilize PPTP and P2TP if you have to.